ehmatthes/django-simple-deploy/README.md

 - Add `simple_deploy` to `INSTALLED_APPS`.
 - Run `simple_deploy`:
     - For a Heroku deployment: `python manage.py simple_deploy --automate-all`
-    - For an Azure deployment: `python manage.py simple_deploy --automate-all --platform azure`

 This will take care of creating a new app, configuring your project for deployment, committing all changes, pushing the project to your platform's servers, running the initial migration, and opening the project in a new browser tab.

 The default Heroku deployment should be free unless you already have more than the minimum allowed apps.
-The default Azure deployment uses a Postgres database that costs $0.034/hour ($24.82/month, as of 12/1/21).

-Azure deployments can only be done with the `--automate-all` flag.
-If you don't automate everything, there's so much to do manually that it's not worth using `simple_deploy`.

-Read more about [Heroku deployments](docs/heroku_deployments.md), more about [Azure deployments](docs/azure_deployments.md), or see the [full set of CLI arguments](docs/cli_args.md).
+Read more about [Heroku deployments](docs/heroku_deployments.md), or see the [full set of CLI arguments](docs/cli_args.md).

 If it doesn't work
 ----